haskell-gi/haskell-gi/README.md

 $ ghc -o hello hello.hs
 $ ./hello
 ```
 For a more involved example, see for instance [this WebKit example](https://github.com/haskell-gi/haskell-gi/tree/master/examples).
+Further documentation can be found in [the Wiki](https://github.com/haskell-gi/haskell-gi/wiki).

 ##  Binding to new libraries